 You’ve got to be ready to own something.

-There is a common thread that I have seen in conflict, and that is the pushing past of the necessary steps for healing.
+There is a common thread that I have seen in conflict and that is the pushing past of the necessary steps for healing.
 I have seen many people who upon discovering that they were in the wrong, move quickly toward wanting things resolved almost immediately after this discovery.
-They are wanting to take a conflict that sits in one person no longer speaking to them, or someone feeling the pain caused by them to… let’s put it all aside and heal.
+They want to take a conflict that sits in one person no longer speaking to them, or someone feeling the pain caused by them to… let’s put it all aside and heal.

 While healing is a wonderful goal, it is not achieved by simply stating the desire for it to happen.
 There are steps that must be taken, the biggest of these is accountability.
 We have to be accountable for the harm caused and work with those who have been harmed to resolve things equitably.
 This extends to the largest conflicts like the one the United States is experiencing in its desire for racial healing to the everyday conflicts at work, in our relationships, and in our homes.